Narrow-nosed rhinoceros: Evolution and distribution

 The earliest remains of the species in Europe date to the early-mid Middle Pleistocene, around 500,000 years ago, with one of the oldest if not the oldest record in Europe being from Campagna Romana near Rome in Central Italy, dating to Marine Isotope Stage 13.
 It is suggested to have evolved outside of Western Europe before later migrating into the region.
 The species may have evolved from the earlier Stephanorhinus etruscus, though other authors suggest it may have evolved from S. hundsheimensis.

 Skeleton attributed to "Rhinoceros binagadensis" from Azerbaijan, which is now recognised as a synonym of S. hemitoechus.

 In comparison to the widespread Merck's rhinoceros (Stephanorhinus kirchbergensis), the narrow-nosed rhinoceros had a less geographically extensive distribution, including much of Europe, as well as West Asia and North Africa.
 In Europe the species is known from abundant remains across the Iberian Peninsula in the west (where S. kirchbergensis appears to have been rare or absent), eastwards to Italy (as far south as Apulia and Calabria), Croatia, Serbia, Bulgaria and Greece (possibly as far south as the Peloponnese).'
 Its range extended northwards into northern France, Britain (as far north as North Yorkshire), the Netherlands, Germany and Slovakia during warm interglacial periods.

-In North Africa, where the species was previously known as Rhinoceros subinermis, remains are known from the Maghreb in Morocco and northern Algeria, and possibly Haua Fteah cave in Cyrenacia, northeast Libya (which were originally referred to S. kirchbergensis, which is not longer thought to have been present in Africa).
+In North Africa, where the species was previously known as Rhinoceros subinermis,' remains are known from the Maghreb in Morocco, northern Algeria, and possibly Haua Fteah cave in coastal northern Cyrenacia, northeast Libya (which were originally referred to S. kirchbergensis, which is no longer thought to have been present in Africa).
 In West Asia, the range of the species extends from the Levant, including Israel, Palestine, Lebanon, Jordan and Syria in the west, to western Iran, and Azerbaijan in the east, where some remains were previously referred to as the species Rhinoceros binagadensis.